 There are three separate sanctuaries belonging to the monastery, named:

-These two were built on existing buildings and took their present form in the late 16th century.
+These two were built on existing buildings and then restored in the late 16th century.

 The abbey was richly endowed, particularly by the Arch of Charlemagne, which became the gateway to the abbey.